 Terms Defined: HMOs vs PPOs

-Acronyms are everywhere in health insurance, and unless you know what they stand for, insurance quickly becomes a very confusing alphabet of nonsense.
-Take, for instance, HMO and PPO.
+Acronyms are everywhere in health insurance, and unless you know what they stand for, trying to understand insurance quickly turns into translating hieroglyphics.
+Take, for instance, the commonly used terms “HMO” and “PPO.”
 What do they mean?
-In the video below, Jeff Hess, the individual health expert, explains what each of these terms mean and the major differences between them.

 In-Network and Out-of-Network